Taking Charge of Your Medical Care

 Now's the time to fill in those blanks.
 Here's how.

 Start by finding out your basic medical information.
 Knowing this will help in an emergency.
-Ask your mom, dad, or whoever keeps your health information to give you these six things:
+Ask your mom, dad, or whoever keeps your health information to give you these five things:

 - The name, address, and phone number of your doctor(s).

-- The details on medications you take.
+- The details on medicines you take.
 If you don't know why you take that little green pill every morning, now is the time to find out.

 - Your family medical history.
 Ask family members if diseases like cancer or diabetes run in the family.